-The following tables specify actions that the Eastern Area (EA) will take in providing incident support capability suited to the hazard, risk, and situation complexity.
+The following tables specify actions that the Eastern Area (EA) will take in providing incident support capability suited to all fire and non fire risk, and situation complexity.
 Each action specified under a PL is in addition to all actions taken in the preceding PL.

-All Preparedness Levels Description: Wildland Fire: The following activities apply regardless of the level of incident activity.
-All Hazard: Potential exists for all-hazard in volvement Management Direction/Consideration Responsibility A. Report Wildland and prescribed fire activity via Interagency Situation Report program as directed by EACC.
+All Preparedness Levels Description: Fire and non-fire activity: The following activities apply regardless of the level of incident activity.
+Management Direction/Consideration Responsibility

+A. Report Wildland and prescribed fire activity via Interagency Situation Report program as directed by EACC.
 Unit Administrator/Dispatch Center B. For all incidents that meet the large fire criteria, prepare an ICS-209 and submit via FAMWEB system.
 Incident Commander/Dispatch Center C. Provide EACC with timely intelligence on existing and emerging situations Unit Administrator/Dispatch Center D. Provide 7-day product EACC Predictive Services E. Staff Dispatch Centers commensurate with the level of incident activity and resource order workload not only at the local level but also the Eastern Area and National activity levels.
-This will range from provide an after-hours contact to staff the center on an extended
+This will range from provide an after-hours contact to staff the center on an extended shift basis.